School strike to hit special needs children worst, says mother of child with multiple needs

 On Friday public transport unions are also on strike, causing further disruption to 60,000 children across NI who use bus passes, as well as others who pay for public transport.
 Unite, SIPTU and GMB trade unions voted overwhelmingly to strike over what they said was a pay freeze.

-But for Ms Martin, she cannot see much further ahead than tomorrow’s disruption.
+But, for Ms Martin, she cannot see much further ahead than today’s disruption.

 "It will have a massive impact to be honest," she told the News Letter.
 "My son Ethan has multiple needs and relies a lot on routine to get through his day."